Endermanbugzjfc/ConfigStruct/README.md

 ### Group

-It is quite useless and complicate to implement.
+It is quite useless and complicate to use.
 In PHPStorm, there isn't an option for overriding properties in the Generate action.

+Therefore, when creating classes as the default values of a Group, people may need to copy and paste the properties manually.

 My opinion, it is better to initialize these kinds of special properties in a constructor rather than writing them in this weird way.